cpeaustriajc/cpeaustriajc.dev/src/content/blog/astro-is-amazing.md

 side, static site, and client side plus it also has a feature called incremental static regeneration which means in the [Next.js documentation][nextjs-docs].

-> Next.js allows you to create or update static pages after you’ve built your
+> Next.js allows you to create or update static pages after you`ve built your
 > site.
 Incremental Static Regeneration (ISR) enables you to use
 > static-generation on a per-page basis, **without needing to rebuild the entire
 > site**.
 With ISR, you can retain the benefits of static while scaling to